HR trends

 5. Increased digitisation

-The HR function has had to embrace technology not as a “nice to have”, but as a critical transformational driver.
-From automating paper-based tasks to creating efficiencies in processes to facilitating self-service for employees, the HR function has had direct exposure to the impact of digitisation and automation on its ability to service both the organisation and the employee base.
+The HR function has had to embrace technology not as a “nice to have,” but rather as a critical transformational driver.
+Specifically, from automating paper-based tasks to creating efficiencies in processes, technology plays a vital role in streamlining operations.
+Additionally, it facilitates self-service for employees, which not only empowers them but also reduces the administrative burden on HR teams.
+Consequently, the HR function has had direct exposure to the profound impact of digitisation and automation on its ability to service both the organisation and the employee base effectively.
+By leveraging these technological advancements, HR can enhance overall productivity while improving the employee experience.

 digitisation